michelegranatiero/Covid-Simulator/README.md

 # Covid-Simulator

+### Java Project - Sapienza University of Rome

-This is my first java project for a universiy course to simulate the covid virus spreading among people.
+This is my first java project for a university course to simulate the covid virus spreading among people.

 The simulator is built for monitoring the daily propagation of a virus among the population via a GUI in real time.